dlt-hub/vibe-hub/hundred_ms/hundred_ms-docs.md

     pip install -r requirements.txt
     ```

-### 2. 🤠 **Start vibe-coding**
+2. 🤠 **Start vibe-coding**

     Here’s a nice prompt for you to start:

     ```prompt
-    Please generate a REST API Source for 100ms API, as specified in @hundred_ms-docs.yaml Start with 2 endpoints that look the most important and skip incremental loading for now.
+    Please generate a REST API Source for 100ms API, as specified in @hundred_ms-docs.yaml Start with endpoints "rooms" and "sessions" and skip incremental loading for now.
     Place the code in hundred_ms_pipeline.py and name the pipeline hundred_ms_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.